J. B. Stoner

-Jesse Benjamin Stoner Jr. (April 13, 1924 - April 23, 2005) was an American lawyer, white supremacist segregationist politician who perpetrated the 1958 bombing of the Bethel Baptist Church in Birmingham, Alabama.
+Jesse Benjamin Stoner Jr. (April 13, 1924 – April 23, 2005) was an American lawyer, white supremacist, and segregationist politician who perpetrated the 1958 bombing of the Bethel Baptist Church in Birmingham, Alabama.
 He was not convicted for the bombing of the church until 1980.

 He was a founder and the long-time chairman of the National States' Rights Party; he published its newsletter, The Thunderbolt.
 Stoner campaigned for several political offices as a Southern Democrat in order to promote his white supremacist agenda.

 Early life

 Jesse Benjamin Stoner Jr was born in LaFayette, Georgia.
 His family ran a sight-seeing company on Lookout Mountain, as well as in nearby Chattanooga.
 At age two, he contracted childhood polio, which impaired one of his legs and resulted in a lifelong limp.
 His father Jesse Benjamin Stoner Sr., died when he was five; his mother Minnie died when he was 17.